imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 - list (implements a doubly linked list)
 - http (provides HTTP client and server implementations)

-Below are example for bad naming styles in Go:
+Below are examples of bad naming styles in Go:

 - computeServiceClient
 - priority_queue

 **_Abbreviate judiciously_**.
 Package names may be abbreviated when the abbreviation is familiar to the programmer.
-Widely-used packages often have compressed names:
+Widely used packages often have compressed names:

 - strconv (string conversion)
 - syscall (system call)